akentner/fritz-callmonitor2mqtt/docs/EXTENSION-MAPPING.md

 To verify your extension mappings:

-1. Check your Fritz!Box web GUI for extension numbers
+1. Check your FRITZ!Box web GUI for extension numbers
 2. Monitor callmonitor events to see event extension numbers
 3. Configure using GUI numbers - the system handles mapping automatically